-This foundation course will introduce candidates to assistive and instructional technology supports for students with disabilities.
+Introduces candidates to assistive and instructional technology supports for students with disabilities.
 Assistive technology exposes candidates to uses of technology for individuals with a variety of disabilities.
 In addition to weekly academic content introductions, candidates will be introduced to a framework for assessing students' abilities, environments, required tasks, and use of assistive tools.
 Emphasis will be placed on proper assessment, informed choices, training and implementation of assistive technology, and progress monitoring according to the impact of assistive technology.
-This course requires 5 hours of site-based clinical work in a classroom setting according to the area of focus of the candidates' master's degree program.
+Requires 5 clock hours of sitebased clinical work in a classroom setting according to the area of focus of the candidates' master's degree program.